uniVocity/worldcities-import/README.md

 `map("worldcitiespop", "worldcities")` will create an [EntityMapping](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/config/builders/EntityMapping.java) object which will be used to associate fields of the [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) file with columns of the [WorldCities] (./src/main/resources/database/mysql/worldcities.tbl) database table.

-All we have to do now is to associate fields in the source with the fields in the destination. uniVocity requires you to elect a combination of one or more fields as the identifiers of each record in the entity.
+All we have to do now is to associate fields in the source with the fields in the destination. uniVocity requires you to elect a combination of one or more fields as the identifiers of each record of both entities.
 This is done with the command `identity().associate("country", "city", "region").to("country", "city_ascii", "region")`.
-Unless other entity mappings have references to the values mapped here, the uniqueness of the identifier values are not essential.
-The list of fields inside the `associate` method selects the columns in the
-[worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) file, while the list of fields inside the `to` method selects the fields of the [WorldCities] (./src/main/resources/database/mysql/worldcities.tbl) table.
+Unless other entity mappings have references to the values mapped here, the uniqueness of the identifier values is not essential.
+The list of fields inside the `associate` method selects the columns in the [worldcitiespop.txt](http://www.maxmind.com/download/worldcities/worldcitiespop.txt.gz) file, while the list of fields inside the `to` method selects the fields of the [WorldCities] (./src/main/resources/database/mysql/worldcities.tbl) table.
+Altough unusal, the identity of a mapping does not need to involve the primary keys of a database table.

-`value().copy("accentCity").to("city")` creates a value mapping, which will simply copy the values in the `accentCity` column of our CSV file to `city` in the database table.
+`value().copy("accentCity").to("city")` creates a value mapping, which will simply copy the values in the `accentCity` column of our CSV file to the column `city` of our database table.

 As the fields `population`, `latitude` and `longitude` have the same names on both source and destination entities, we can simply call `autodetectMappings()`.

-The last line in the snippet defines how the data should be persisted in the destination: `persistence().notUsingMetadata().deleteAll().insertNewRows()` configures the entity mapping to not generated any metadata (as we won't use it for anything useful), to delete all rows in the [WorldCities] (./src/main/resources/database/mysql/worldcities.tbl) table and to insert the new rows mapped from the source entity.
+The last line in the snippet defines how the data should be persisted in the destination: `persistence().notUsingMetadata().deleteAll().insertNewRows()` configures the entity mapping to not generate any metadata (as we won't use it for anything useful in this example), to delete all rows in the [WorldCities] (./src/main/resources/database/mysql/worldcities.tbl) table and to insert the new rows mapped from the source entity.

 Finally, we can execute a mapping cycle.
 This is done in the main method of the [LoadWorldCities] (./src/main/java/com/univocity/articles/importcities/LoadWorldCities.java) class